 Let Justice Well Up

-Mayyim Hayyim is thrilled to announce “Let Justice Well Up,” a new initiative by and for Jewish women of color, to provide a sense of welcome, empowerment, and connection as well as healing and support within the Jewish community.
+Mayyim Hayyim is thrilled to announce year two of “Let Justice Well Up,” an initiative by and for Jewish women of color, to provide a sense of welcome, empowerment, and connection as well as healing and support within the Jewish community.

 One of our core values is Petichut – openness and inclusivity.
 Mayyim Hayyim strives to be inclusive of all who wish to learn and/or immerse.
 Another is Ahavat Yisrael – love of the Jewish people.
 We honor and cherish the differences among the Jewish people.
 We know, however, that we are not reaching the Black community, Sephardi/Mizrahi Jews, indigineous Jews, and other